-The timeshare points club/Membership may fall within the definition of “long-term holiday product contracts” as suggested by the Local Government Regulation LGR and as contained in Regulation 8 of The Timeshare, Holiday Products, Resale and Exchange Contracts Regulations 2010 (hereafter “the 2010 Regulations”).
+The timeshare points club/membership may fall within the definition of “long-term holiday product contracts” as suggested by the Local Government Regulation LGR and as contained in Regulation 8 of The Timeshare, Holiday Products, Resale and Exchange Contracts Regulations 2010 (hereafter “the 2010 Regulations”).
 Regulation 8 is in the following terms:

-“A “long-term holiday product contract” means a contract between a trader and a consumer—
+A “long-term holiday product contract” means a contract between a trader and a consumer—

-(a) the main effect of which is that the consumer, for consideration, acquires the right to obtain discounts or other benefits in respect of accommodation, and
+- the main effect of which is that the consumer, for consideration, acquires the right to obtain discounts or other benefits in respect of accommodation, and

 Regulation 24 grants a right to terminate a long-term holiday product contract; “without incurring any penalty”.
-Under Regulation 24, timeshare consumers are only required give notice of a termination to the other party “no later than 14 days after any day on which [he] receives a request for payment of an instalment…”.
+Under Regulation 24, timeshare consumers are only required give notice of a termination to the other party “no later than 14 days after any day on which [they] receive a request for payment of an instalment…”.

-Many of our Clients contracts appear to fall within the definition of Regulation 8.
-The following requirements however may need to be satisfied;
+Many of our clients’ contracts appear to fall within the definition of Regulation 8.
+The following requirements, however, may need to be satisfied;

-- The contract must give our Client the right “to obtain discounts or other benefits” in respect of accommodation; that must be “the main effect” of the contract;
+- The contract must give our client the right “to obtain discounts or other benefits” in respect of accommodation; that must be “the main effect” of the contract;

 - The contract must last for more than a year – or be capable of lasting for more than a year.